 Working Out for our MusselsOctober 30, 2013

-The current widespread interest in foraging for food took me back in time to my family’s attempts at the hunter/gatherer lifestyle.
+The current widespread interest in foraging for food took me back to my family’s attempts at the hunter/gatherer lifestyle.

 Cockatoo Island in Sydney Harbour was a hub of industrial activity when we lived in nearby Balmain in the mid 1960s.
-The action on the island’s shipbuilding facilities was easily matched by what was happening underwater.
+Soon there was talk among the Italian community that the action on the island’s shipbuilding facilities was easily matched by what was happening underwater.

-Ever the practical one, he’d fashioned a piece of fine wire mesh into a bucket shape and attached it to the bottom of a metal garden rake.
-At our harvesting point, my mother and I stood at one end of the shaky boat holding onto a pylon while my father lowered the rake deep into the water.
-A few scrapes on the upward sweep and the mesh collected all the loosened mussels.
-Genius.
+My father had fashioned a piece of fine wire mesh into a bucket shape and attached it to the bottom of a metal garden rake.
+When we reached the island, my mother and I stood at one end of the boat, steadying it with our arms wrapped around a pylon while my father, balancing at the other end, lowered the hand-crafted contraption deep into the water.
+A few upward scrapes against the timber pylon and the mesh collected all the loosened mussels.